Azure/AKS-Landing-Zone-Accelerator/Scenarios/CosmosDB-nosql-Resiliency/README.md

 sed -i "s| #||g" products.yaml
 ```

 Get your pod to use default credentials instead of Cosmosdb connection string by switching the ASPNETCORE_ENVIRONMENT env variable from Development to Non-dev.
 This will allow the use of the managed identity we configured earlier to authenticate to the data plane of cosmosdb.
 Safer than using secrets.
 Thanks for AKS workload identity, only pods that need access to the database will have access to this service account.
-So frontend and dataprep, which dont need access to the database wont have access to cosmosdb.
+So frontend and dataprep, which don't need access to the database wont have access to cosmosdb.

 When using workload identity, the pods can only handle data plane operations.
 Operations like creating database and collections on cosmosdb are not allowed.
 We expect that the Ops team would have set this up for developers.
 But for demo purposes, we started by using the `Development` mode with the connection string so that our code can setup the database for you.
 Going forward the pods wont have access to do this anymore.